animaux/maplocationfield/README.markdown

 		<map zoom="15" centre="51.6614,-0.40042" />
 	</location>

 The first two attributes are the latitude/longitude of the marker on the map.
-The `<map>` element contains any information you need to rebuild the Google Map on the frontend of your website: its zoom level, centre-point and your API key.
+The `<map>` element contains any information you need to rebuild a Map on the frontend of your website: its zoom level, and centre-point.

 If you are filtering using the Map Location Field using a "within" filter then you will see an additional `<distance>` element: